dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/start-mvc.rst

 .. image:: start-mvc/_static/2.png

-In the next part of this tutorial, we'll learn a about MVC and start writing some code.
+In the next part of this tutorial, we'll learn about MVC and start writing some code.